 Reducing your dependence on that store adds to your self-sufficiency and is more eco-friendly as well.

 This is not to say you’ll never shop there again; just that there are some ways you can cut back on what you need to purchase, thus saving money, using fewer resources, and preventing some potential damage to your garden.

 Reducing inputs: Good for your garden, good for the earth

 Less waste.
-Every bagged soil or compost product sends an empty plastic bag to the landfill.
+Every bag of organic soil or compost product sends a piece of plastic to the landfill.

 Smaller footprint.
 Those bags of topsoil, potting soil, fertilizers, and potted plants all came from somewhere else.
 On a truck, on a train, or in my case, on a barge.
 Importing products like this requires fuel and results in vehicular pollution.

 Plant disease.
 A reputable garden store is generally good about making certain that the plants they offer for sale are free of disease and pests.

 But there’s no guarantee that the tomato plant you buy isn’t carrying powdery mildew.
 Or that the pepper plant you bring home doesn’t have a hard-to-spot invasion of scales.